eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-overview.md

 Ditto supports two types of communication channels: `twin` and `live`.

-The `twin` channel is used to communicate with the **digital twin** representation of a device.
+The `twin` channel is used to communicate with the persisted **digital twin** representation of a device.
 The `live` channel can be used to communicate directly with an actual device.

 In case the `live` channel is used, the device itself is responsible for answering the command/message.
 If no response is returned, the request will result in a timeout, and Ditto will respond with `408 Request Timeout`.
 This timeout can be set with the `timeout` parameter.
 If no `timeout` parameter is set, the default of `10s` is used to wait for response of the device.
 When routing live commands to devices, Ditto is doing an [authorization check](basic-auth.html) based on the policy of the thing.
 Ditto also filters responses based on that policy.